 Decide what type of look you like.
 Keep it simple with one color and go elegant.

 - If you have brick siding and you are looking for ways to hang something, try these brick clips sold at the Container Store that do not damage the bricks and can hold up to 25lbs.

 - Click here to review the best way to hang your outdoor holiday lights safely.

 - Click here to review the outdoor hardware accessories needed to hang your lights.

 - Do you need lights?
 Go to one of your local home stores such as Home Depot or Target and you will be amazed at the lighting options.
-Keep in mind, LED lights are cooler to the touch and more efficient.
 When selecting lights for outdoor decorating, choose only those rated for outdoor use.
 Decide if you want to go one color, multi-colored, or perhaps pick one to three different color strands to use strategically throughout your yard.

 The number of lights you’ll need to decorate trees and shrubs is a matter of personal preference.
 A good rule of thumb is 100 lights for every 1-1/2-ft of tree or shrub you want to cover.
 So a 6-ft evergreen needs at least 400 lights for a basic level of lighting.
 (Source)

 - Donâ€™t forget to have the proper outdoor power strips for all of your lighting needs and timers, click here for options from Loweâ€™s.

 If you would like holiday decorating inspiration, check out the IdeaBook I created on Houzz.
 Remember to have fun with this, be creative and think out-of-the-box, and create precious memories!
 For all your home staging and interior decorating needs reach out to me 610.955.8202 or email, I would be glad to help.